You are here

 This checklist is based upon How Does Your Child Hear and Talk?, courtesy of the American Speech–Language–Hearing Association.

-Use the following keywords to help you search for organizations that can answer questions and provide printed or electronic information on speech and language development:
+Use the following keywords to help you find organizations that can answer questions and provide information on speech and language development:

 NIDCD Information Clearinghouse